 - The child must have a documented disability

 - The child must not be making effective progress in the general education curriculum.

 - The child needs specialized instruction and/or related services to make progress.

 - The child must be between the ages of 3 and 22 and has not yet received a High School diploma.

-If you are aware of a child who attends Veritas Prep Charter School who may have a disability and needs to be evaluated, please contact the Director of School Supports or the Student Service Coordinator.
+If you are aware of a child who attends Veritas Prep Charter School who may have a disability and needs to be evaluated, please contact the Director of Student Services or the Student Support Coordinator.
 Thank you.

 - Special Education Staff Contact Information

 - Veritas Prep 2020-2021 Tiered Focused Monitoring Report